0

 My first photograph.

-This is my first-ever photograph that I took.
+This is the first photograph that I took.
 It was taken circa the late 1960s at Riverside Mansions in Wapping, and it’s of my family.
-When my grandad had this developed and showed me what I had shot, I was fascinated.
+I was fascinated when my grandad had this developed and showed what I had shot.
 He later bought me my first camera, a little Box Brownie.

 Hackney 1960s-80s